-8.3.4 Monitoring
+8.3.4 Remote monitoring

-HTHP systems shall have the capability to connect with a monitoring service that provides service support and diagnostics, or - if the consumer requires it - access to time-of-use pricing signals.
+HTHP systems shall have the capability to connect with a remote-monitoring service, that can provide off-site service support and diagnostics, or - if the consumer requires it - access to time-of-use pricing signals.
 The connectivity speed should be sufficient for monitoring, and the connection should have an up-time reliability of at least 95% over the HTHP's lifetime.

-Monitoring that connects to the local area network (LAN) by an ethernet or Wi-Fi connection can encounter security restrictions, especially when two-way communication is needed to allow settings to be changed or faults to be resolved.
+Remote monitoring that connects to the local area network (LAN) by an ethernet or Wi-Fi connection can encounter security restrictions, especially when two-way communication is needed to allow settings to be changed or faults to be resolved.
 An extra challenge with Wi-Fi is maintaining the connection over the lifetime of the unit.
-Wi-Fi connections are more appropriate in a residential context, where the user can access the connection easily (for example, by using a mobile phone application) and can re-establish the connection if it fails.
+Wi-Fi connections are more appropriate in a residential context, where the user can access the connection easily (for example, using a mobile phone application) and can re-establish the connection if it fails.

-Remote access via the mobile network (such as the 4G or 5G networks) enables two-way communication independent of a site's security restrictions.
+Remote access via the mobile network (such as, the 4G or 5G networks) enables two-way communication independent of a site's security restrictions.
 This also avoids the cost of establishing a connection where the HTHP is located.
 However, the connection cost needs to be maintained for the duration of the remote-access connection.